Gaussian Error Linear Units (GELUs): Abstract

 \section{Abstract}

-{We propose the Gaussian Error Linear Unit (GELU), a high-performing neural network activation function.
-The GELU nonlinearity is the expected transformation of a stochastic regularizer which randomly applies the identity or zero map, combining the intuitions of dropout and zoneout while respecting neuron values.
-This connection suggests a new probabilistic understanding of nonlinearities.
-We perform an empirical evaluation of the GELU nonlinearity against the ReLU and ELU activations and find performance improvements across all tasks.}
+We propose the Gaussian Error Linear Unit (GELU), a high-performing neural network activation function.
+The GELU activation function is $x\Phi(x)$, where $\Phi(x)$ the standard Gaussian cumulative distribution function.
+The GELU nonlinearity weights inputs by their value, rather than gates inputs by their sign as in ReLUs ($x\mathbf{1}_{x>0}$).
+We perform an empirical evaluation of the GELU nonlinearity against the ReLU and ELU activations and find performance improvements across all considered computer vision, natural language processing, and speech tasks.